IsolatedSingularity/starter-hugo-academic/content/project/topoconfinement/index.md

 pdf:
 url_pdf: ./confinement.pdf
 summary: |+
   Study of topological confinement in a nanobeam microcavity.
-We characterize resonant modes of electromagnetic waves in nano-scale photonic crystal ring resonators to be used in circuits.
+Numerically characterized resonant modes of electromagnetic waves in nano-scale photonic crystal ring resonators to be used in circuits.

   **Supervisor:** [Prof. Pablo Bianucci](https://www.concordia.ca/faculty/pablo-bianucci.html)
 url_video: ""